Manojbhat09/Waymo-pytorch-dataloader/README.md

 # Waymo pytorch Dataloader

 Pytorch dataloader for object detection tasks
-- Quick attacj to your kitti training files
+- Quick attach to your kitti training files
 - Has kitti format of calibration and label object
 - Uses only top lidar and all 5 images
 - Only serial dataloader